samlist21/Dewey/README.md

 - [X] Get Googly eyes working.
 (Pi) Plug in and they should work.
 - [ ] Get Googly eyes to look at something, like where Dewey is going.
 - [ ] Get Googly eyes to close when hitting X, exit
-- [ ] Attach Googly eyes to head - Temporarily attached.
+- [ ] Attach Googly eyes permanently  to head - Temporarily attached.
 - [ ] Attach LED Strip to head.
 Fix wiring to input 7 - Super rad lighting effects
-- [ ] Run a sudo apt-get dist-update
+- [X] Run a sudo apt-get dist-update
-- [ ] Incorporate more Dewey voice files into operation.
+- [X] Incorporate more Dewey voice files into operation.
 - [X] After Dewey takes a picture have it displayed on LCD screen.
 - [ ] Put in a reset or timeout to try the Sonar sensor at a later time if it was not found on startup.